 My name is Tara Halsted, and I am a MFA graduate student at UC Davis researching swimwear with compression for injury prevention and muscle activation.
 I am a competitive swimmer currently swimming for the Davis Aquadarts swim team.

 I grew up in Davis, California, and I have been swimming since age five.
 As an undergraduate at Stanford, I majored in Art Practice and swam on the Stanford Women's swim team.
 I love incorporating themes of swimming into my art and design projects.
 In the past, I have done a variety of water-themed art projects, including dying swimming-inspired textiles, painting sea animal designs on shirts, and drawing pictures of my teammates.

-I love making things, but in my free time, I enjoy hiking, paddle boarding, reading Calvin and Hobbes, making silly videos with my dog, baking, and making up new experimental recipes.
+I love making things, but in my free time, I enjoy hiking, paddle boarding, kayaking, and reading Calvin and Hobbes.
+I also like making silly videos with my dog, baking, and making up new experimental recipes.

 As a child, I loved arts and crafts projects, especially when they included tape, paper, or yarn.
 I learned to sew and practiced by making clothing for my dolls, my dog (Molly), and myself.